 Jean-François Le Mestre

-A native of Brest, his early years were spent between the Menez-Paul and Guelmeur neighborhoods.
-These years would definitively anchor his Breton identity in this territory at the "end of the earth."
-As a teenager, Jean-François Le Mestre discovered life in Clichy-sous-Bois.
-This uprooting forged in him a sensitivity to social issues, reinforced by his career as an economics student at Paris XIII.
-He entered professional life by joining the external services of the Ministry of Social Affairs and Health, then a departmental administration in Occitanie, serving the most vulnerable populations.
-Now retired, he finally found the time to devote himself to writing.
-This new means of expression extends his quest for sharing through his novels, but also his thrillers, the action of which he willingly sets in Breton soil out of loyalty to his origins, and when inspiration comes, his poetry.
-In 2023, his detective novel "A Necklace Packs a Suitcase" was a finalist for the "Roz et Noir" suspense prize in Perros-Guirec.
+Born in Brest, Jean-François Le Mestre spent his early years in the Menez-Paul and Guelmeur neighborhoods.
+These early years definitively anchored his Breton identity in this territory at the "end of the earth."
+As a teenager, he discovered life in Clichy-sous-Bois.
+This uprooting fostered in him a sensitivity to social issues, reinforced by his studies in economics at Paris XIII University.
+He began his professional life by joining the external services of the Ministry of Social Affairs and Health, then a departmental administration in Occitanie, serving the most vulnerable populations.
+Now retired, he finally has the time to dedicate himself to writing.
+This new means of expression extends his quest for connection through his novels, but also through his thrillers, which he readily sets in Brittany out of loyalty to his roots, and, when inspiration strikes, through his poetry.
+In 2023, her crime novel "Un collier fait sa valise" (A Necklace Packs Its Suitcase) was a finalist for the "Roz et Noir" suspense prize in Perros-Guirec.
+In 2025, her novel "Les choix de Sophie" (Sophie's Choices) was published by Éditions Douro.
+"Un livre libère ses maux" (A Book Unleashes Its Ills) is its sequel.

-Sophie, a young psychologist, begins her career in child protection.
-Her attention is drawn to the situation of two little girls, two sisters entrusted to a childminder.
-Confronted with the eldest's silence, whose puzzling behavior worries her teacher, she strives to adapt her investigative methods to unravel her mystery.
-She experiments with new strategies to overcome her resistance.
-Will her revelations about this child's reality result in a rethinking of the placement?
-When it comes to challenging the legal mysteries, she receives support she would never have dared to hope for.
-It will turn her life upside down through the succession of choices she faces both professionally and personally.
-Beyond the treatment of abuse, this novel highlights the humanity of the workers involved.
-It questions the working relationship and trust between social workers, the institutional environment, the police-justice duo, and the interference or misunderstandings with local elected officials.
-All these dimensions represent risks of dysfunctions that are detrimental to the child.
-Added to this are the history and emotional burden of the caregivers themselves...
-Published: April 1, 2025 Order Press release
+Sophie, a young psychologist, is starting out in child protection.
+Her attention is drawn to the situation of two little girls, sisters placed in the care of a foster mother.
+Faced with the older girl's silence, whose perplexing behavior worries her teacher, she ingeniously adapts her investigative methods to unravel her mystery.
+She experiments with new strategies to overcome the girl's resistance.
+Will her revelations about the child's reality lead to a reassessment of the placement?
+As she faces the complexities of the legal system, she receives support she never dared hope for.
+It will transform her life through the series of choices she faces, both professionally and personally.
+Beyond addressing child abuse, this novel highlights the humanity of those involved.
+It examines the working relationship and trust between social workers, the institutional environment, the police-justice partnership, and the interference or misunderstandings with local elected officials.
+All these dimensions represent potential risks of dysfunction that could be detrimental to the child.
+Added to this are the personal histories and emotional burdens of the professionals involved… Publication date: April 1, 2025 Order Press release